Symptoms Of Loose Battery Cables

 Do you suspect your car or truck has a loose battery cable?
 This could affect the entire electrical system, especially the starting apparatus.

-Because of this (unless the cables are obviously hanging off), the list of potential symptoms is almost endless.
+Because of this (unless the cables are clearly dangling off), the list of potential symptoms is almost boundless.

-In this detailed guide, I will walk you through the main symptoms of loose battery cables, including:
+In this thorough guide, I will walk you through the main symptoms of loose battery cables, including:

 • The battery cables… being… loose…